UnzEva/CtD-Weather/README.md

 # Weather Online
-Code the Dream pre-work assignment - a weather API

 The app fetches real-time weather data using the [Open-Meteo API](https://open-meteo.com/) and displays it with intuitive icons and clear information.

 ## Features